 Published October 2, 2019 in Summit Magazine

-Take 10 seconds—look on the opposite page at the list of majors we offer here at CSU.
+Take 10 seconds—look at the list of majors we offer here at CSU.
 Ok, now that you’re back, what did you notice?
 That we have more than 40 options for undergraduate students?
 That we offer both online and on-campus degrees?
 Great.
 You’re right.

-Now ask yourself, “How is this list of majors different than what I might read within other college magazines?”
+Now ask yourself, “How is this list of majors different than what I might see at other colleges?”
 If myriad colleges offer similar degrees, all proclaiming solid academic content and excellent professors, what makes CSU different?
 What does a student get at our university that makes a CSU education a more valuable choice?

 Don’t go back over to that degree list to get the answer to my question.
 Just look at one little line you may have missed at first glance.
-“All students also earn a Biblical Studies major.”
+“You will earn a dual major in Biblical Studies and your chosen area of study.”
 It’s a small note, but it carries big impact.

 Yes, each and every CSU student graduates with a double major.
 Our undergrads earn a major in Biblical Studies as they also work toward the career-driven major of their choice.